nikeiubel/data-smells/README.md

 "Outliers often stand out in a plot, sometimes reducing the visibility of other data points owing to an extreme scale.
 Similarly, missing data may surface as a promi- nent gap or zero value in the data."

 	2.7 Duplicate or misspelled
-	Duplicate or mis- spelled values may appear adjacent to one another in a sorted list/categorization of variable
+	Duplicate or misspelled values may appear adjacent to one another in a sorted list/categorization of variable

 "Although the ‘real’ analysis is just about to start (step 4), John has made dozens of transformations, repeated the process several times, made important discoveries relating to the quality of the data, and made many decisions impacting the quality of the final ‘clean’ data."